ChildMindInstitute/biblio-reader/biblio_reader/README.md

 ## article_assign.py
 Assigns articles randomly to be reviewed manually by multiple reviewers
 ## review_analysis.py
-Analyzes the reviewer inputs for each article, categorizes publications accordingly
+Analyzes the reviewer inputs for each article, and categorizes publications accordingly
 ## pub_med.py
 Finds affiliation and topic information for articles that are able to be found on Pubmed Central
 ## map